aasim-syed/instruct-pix2pix/README.md

 ## Training InstructPix2Pix

-Need to modify configs/instruct-pix2pix/default.yaml to point to the dataset in the right location.
-Need to also download the Stable Diffusion checkpoint from which to finetune.

 InstructPix2Pix is trained by fine-tuning from an initial StableDiffusion checkpoint.
-The first step is to download a Stable Diffusion checkpoint, (e.g., [checkpoint v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5/blob/main/v1-5-pruned.ckpt)), and point to it in the config file `configs/train.yaml`, in the line starting with `ckpt_path:`.
+The first step is to download a Stable Diffusion checkpoint, (e.g., [checkpoint v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5/blob/main/v1-5-pruned.ckpt)), and point to it in the config file `configs/train.yaml`, one line 8, after `ckpt_path:`.

+Next, we need to change the config to point to our downloaded (or generated) dataset.
+If you've downloaded the `clip-filtered-dataset`, you can skip this.
+Otherwise, you may need to edit lines 85 and 94.

+Finally,

 ```
 python stable_diffusion/main.py --name default --base configs/train.yaml --train --gpus 0,1,2,3,4,5,6,7